sophiaachungg/constitutional-ai/README.md

 ---

-### Issues that arise:
+### Issues that Arise:
 * RLHF encourages evasiveness
 * Alignment problem - How do you steer a model to be helpful, honest, and harmless?
 * Helpful-Harmless spectrum - How do you strike a balance between helpfulness vs harmlessness?
 * Scalability - Human labelers are slow and expensive.
 As LLMs continue to grow in scale, how can the ethics of the AI scale in tandem?
 * Transparency - How do you know what values are taught to the model if they're hidden within the human judgments?

-## Proposed solution
+## Proposed Solution
 ### Overview of Constitutional AI Approach
 - Human supervision from a set of principles governing AI behavior + few-shot prompting examples = constitution
 - Leverages chain-of-thought reasoning to make decision making in the scalable supervision stage more legible and auditable

 ### Technical Foundation
-- Constitutional AI builds on the Base Model Standard DTransformer (Algorithm 10).
+- Constitutional AI builds on the Base Model Standard DTransformer (Algorithm 10), modified to output a single number (preference score) instead of a sequence of words.
 - CAI uses the same MHAttention (Algorithm 5), layer norms, MLPs, etc. as standard transformers.
 - Natural language instructions used during training.
 - The "constitution" affects the training data, not the architecture.